jduraes/sid/README.md

 Notes
 - Only SID POKEs are translated.
 Other POKEs (VIC, screen RAM, KERNAL) are not.
+- Screen control codes in CHR$(n) can be mapped to ANSI with --screen-profile ansi.
+If your terminal doesn’t support ANSI, use --screen-profile none.
+- GET mapping requires INKEY$ support on your MS BASIC.
+If absent, leave it off.
 - Reads and exotic features (SYS, DATA-driven ML) are out of scope.
 - If the first program line number is small, the header is inserted as line 0 to precede it.
 - If your hardware ports differ (e.g., A4/A5 or others), pass --reg/--dat accordingly.